KainosSoftwareLtd/fhirbase-plv8/README.md

 You will need to make changes to the fhirbase code from time to time.
 Here is how you should perform update process.

-The original "Development Installation" chapter mentions that you should have node v6.2.0, however, it was tested that the installation process is successful on newer node versions (e.g. v12.18.0).

 1. Clone the repository and initialise its submodules:
     ```shell script
     git clone git@github.com:KainosSoftwareLtd/fhirbase-plv8.git